i7/counterfeit-monkey/tools/README.md

 The files in this folder have been useful to me in testing Counterfeit Monkey, and are included here in the hope that with some alterations they might be useful to others as well.

 The large amount of randomized text in Counterfeit Monkey causes problems for automated testing.
-The in-game command RANDOM-SEED (number) is used in a couple of places in the scripts to alleviate this, but it would probably be a good idea to add it in more places.
-Resetting the random seed only helps to a degree, as any code change that involves randomness may shift the sequence of random numbers produced.
+The in-game command RANDOM-SEED 1234 (1234 could be replaced by any integer) is used in a couple of places in the scripts to alleviate this, but it would probably be a good idea to add it in more places.
+Resetting the random seed only helps to a degree, as any code change that involves randomness may shift the sequence of random numbers produced in unexpected ways.
 Random numbers will also vary between interpreters and Inform versions.

 I have used these scripts on OS X 10.11.6 with the Bash shell, the system default Python 2.7.10 and three different glulx interpreters: